orestespap/bitcoin-blockchain-converter/README.md

     Normalized transaction = [txid, 2, inpAddr_0, inpArr_1, 3, outAddr_0, outAddr_1, outAddr_2, 1, 4312, 0, 4000000, 0, 5000000, timestamp, 1, 4412]

     Transaction fee = 44.12 - (43.12 + 0.4 +0.5) = 0.1 Bitcoin

+To convert input/output addresses and txid values from HEX to uint32 we used the [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash) non-cryptographic hash function.
+It is a computationally efficient algorithm and features a relatively low collision rate.

+Approximately 3.5% of total txids resulted in a collision.
+As of November 2022, there are about 770M transactions on the Bitcoin blockchain, hence approximately 2.7M txids will be hashed into an uint32 that an older txid had already been hashed to during the conversion process.